patlee12/user-management/README.md

 yarn localareanetwork:prod
 ```

 After a minute or so, the applications should all be available.
-It may take a little while for Avahi to finish deploying while it resolves .localhost domain.
+It may take a little while for Avahi to finish deploying while it resolves .local domain.
 There will be printed statements in terminal giving you the links to each app.

 ```bash
 # Reset if needed (Warning! database will reset)